-To that end, Rosa-Luxemburg-Stiftung is working in cooperation with its partners to inform the marginalized groups about their rights and to enable them to demand their rights successfully so they have better access to social protection and other public services.
-In addition, Rosa-Luxemburg-Stiftung creates opportunities of exchange and dialogue between academics, civil society, political decision makers and the target groups in order to foster the political impact of the latter.
+To that end, RLS SEA is working in cooperation with its partners to strengthen marginalized groups’ capacity to involve in decision-making processes.
+RLS SEA creates opportunities of exchange and dialogue between academics, civil society, political decision makers and the target groups in order to foster the political impact of the latter.

 Climate change and with it extreme weather and natural disaster are threatening livelihoods in Southeast Asia as it does in many other regions of the world.
 Vietnam even is one of the countries most affected by climate change worldwide.
 Therefore not only a change of habits and in dealing with nature, but also our economic behavior is imperative.
 Nonetheless, Our partner countries face challenges such as intensifying typhoons, floods, droughts, which are the result of overusing the globe’s resources mainly by the global North.
 However, in addition, people in Southeast Asian countries face issues like deteriorating air and water quality, for example, deforestation, land grabbing and poor labor conditions and many more.
 Some of these issues are the result of a policy, which focuses mega investments projects and attracting Foreign Direct Investments.
 In such processes, the people and communities affected by mega investment projects often have no access to decision-making and to raise their voice.